echalkpad/the-health-guide/src/assets/docs/nutrients.md

 These nutrients cause serious health problems when taken in excess.
 Limit them as much as you can.

+We need to develop the mindset that food is building block for our body.
+What we eat is what we are and what we are is what we need to eat.
+We need to offer the body exactly what it needs and how much it needs.
+Any abuse, of any sort is unhealthy.
+The body has advanced mechanisms of managing excess nutrients by either storing them in form of fat and glycogen, either eliminating them through urine, perspiration, and breathing.

+Thus, essential nutrient must be provided from natural organic food sources and not from synthetic suplements.

 ## Refferences
 - Wikipedia, [Nutrient](https://en.wikipedia.org/wiki/Nutrient)
 - Wikipedia, [Essential nutrient](https://en.wikipedia.org/wiki/Essential_nutrient)